What is the Licensing (Scotland) Act 2005?

 Consequences of Breaking the Licensing Rules

-Failing to follow the rules of the Licensing (Scotland) Act 2005 can result in serious consequences for businesses.
+Failing to comply with the Licensing (Scotland) Act 2005 can result in serious consequences for businesses.
 These include:

 Recommended Courses on Hurak